10 Best Insoles for Plantar Fasciitis Tested & Reviewed

 A good pair of plantar fasciitis insoles are constructed of high-quality materials that ensure they are durable, comfortable, and effective.

-The level of all the other most important factors we considered while choosing and ranking the insoles on this list: the comfort, support, shock absorption, and fit, start right here.
+The level of all the other most important factors we considered while choosing and ranking the best over the counter orthotics for plantar fasciitis on this list: the comfort, support, shock absorption, and fit, start right here.
 If the materials that the insole are made out of aren't high-quality, they won't be comfortable to wear, they won't give you the support, shock absorption, and fit that you need to combat and prevent plantar fasciitis.

 A pair of high-quality plantar fasciitis insoles are usually made out of either synthetic materials or natural cellulose.
 Cellulose comes from wood fibers, so these types of plantar fasciitis inserts are highly pressed and condensed wood pulp.
 None of the products on this list are made of cellulose but we wanted you to be aware that some products on the market are made of this material.

 We chose products that are made of synthetic materials because they tend to offer the highest levels of cushioning and support which is necessary to fight plantar fasciitis.
 Latex foam is one of the most common materials you'll find.
 These are made of open-cell foam, meaning they can absorb water.